The SPELL Framework

 Training involves dialogue around the principles and five domains of SPELL, an exchange of experiences, and reflection on applications of the framework to individual practice.
 The aim is also to build and sustain local capacity through short, comprehensive training workshops, sustained by licensed in-house trainers.

-For further information on the SPELL framework or to discuss SPELL Training with an AT-Autism Director please get in touch
+For further information on the SPELL framework, including booking in-person training, or to discuss any of the 3 Stages of the SPELL training programme with us, please get in touch